 Notional and typifying features of the industrially experienced lecturers

-Yet, despite these assumptions, and the advantages Career Academics offer, those with industry experience, practical academics, or ‘Pracademics’ also offer many advantages.
-Professional chartership (RICS, 2015; CIOB, 2015; ICE, 2015) signifies many competencies, and although universities have many chartered staff, very few have any lengthy exposure industrial experience and have often chartered via academic routes.
-The situation is not binary, and there are staff working in UK universities with significant industrial experience.
+Yet, despite these assumptions, and advantages Career Academics offer, those with industry experience, practical academics, or ‘Pracademics’(see Andrew et al., 2014 p.76 for a reference to pracademics in nursing education) also offer many advantages.
+Professional chartership (RICS, 2015; CIOB, 2015; ICE, 2015) signifies many competencies, and although universities have many professionally qualified staff, few have any lengthy exposure to industrial experience and have often chartered via academic routes.
+The situation is not binary, and some staff working in UK universities have significant industrial experience.
 Yet, such staff were ostensibly employed before UKHE recruitment became REF focused.
-Whether such staff would attain employment today compared to the Career Academic is highly questionable.
-This has, we argue, an adverse impact upon construction and engineering education given the ability of such staff to bridge the gap between theory and practice.
+Whether such staff would attain employment today when compared to the Career Academic is highly questionable.
+This has, we argue, an adverse impact upon construction and engineering education given the ability of such staff to bridge theory and practice.

 Firstly, those with lengthy industry experience have the learnt knowledge grounded within professional employment contexts that acculturates individuals to workplace norms and practices (Hasluck and Hogarth, 2010; Gainsburg, 2015).
-This provides tacit knowledge from industry working experience, of manual and cognitive dexterity components, trade socialisation (Snell, 1996), and managing random and unexpected events (cf. Gainsburg, 2015).
+Industry experience provides tacit knowledge of manual and cognitive dexterity components, trade socialisation (Snell, 1996), and managing random and unexpected events (cf. Gainsburg, 2015).
 Such aspects can only be achieved through experiencing (cf. Kolb, 2014) deep learnt industry practice and gaining industrial chartership.
-Even though industry experience may become outdated, (notably in technology advancement, and changing legal and contractual aspects), the issue is more the ability to operationalize tacit knowledge into context for students than explicit specialist knowledge (Gainsburg, 2015).
+Even though industry experience may become outdated, (notably in technology advancement, and changing legal and contractual aspects), the ability to operationalize tacit knowledge into context for students is key (Gainsburg, 2015).

-Secondly, extended industry experience of regular interaction with site operatives at various levels helps develop site management communication, leadership, and negotiation skills (Gainsburg, 2015).
+Secondly, extended industry experience of regular interaction with industry personnel at various levels helps develop interdisciplinary communication, leadership, and negotiation skills (Gainsburg, 2015).
 Such skills are hard to master given potentially confrontational dialogues when work has not met expectations (cf. Schein, 1970).
-Indeed, accessing the industry in an apprentice or professional capacity is often associated with a shift in student learning paradigm.
-Whilst both exciting and stressful, it is undoubtedly a formative, if not transformative and unique experience.
+Indeed, accessing industry in apprentice or professional capacity is often associated with shifts in student learning paradigms, something exciting, stressful, and undoubtedly a formative, if not transformative experience.

-In a HE context, such experience and knowledge is highly beneficial.
-Firstly, regarding pedagogy, although a PGCert helps with course design, it cannot give such experience that helps lecturers contextualize their teaching (Lamb et al, 2010, Gainsburg, 2015, contra UKgov, 2015, Johnson, 2015).
-Industry experience gives lecturers anecdotes and narratives to share with students about workplace realities (Broome and Peirce, 1997; Gainsburg, 2015).
-Such lecturers can act as ‘role models’ and social conduits to the realities of practice, softening the transitionary ‘shock’ from student to working life and are aware of the ethics of industrial professional practice (Singh, 1992; RICS, 2015a) and the ultimate penalty of being struck off.
-Such lecturers ‘prime’ learners for what they may confront (Gainsburg, 2015).
-Arguably, teaching and learning strategists, such as the Director of Teaching and Learning would prioritise such knowledge and skills, and do readily endeavour to imbue transferable, industry ready and employability attributes.
-Indeed, these factors have recently been highlighted in the government green paper on the Teaching Excellence Framework (TEF) that prioritises employability, student satisfaction, and embedded skills (BIS, 2015).
-This green paper claims to prioritise teaching excellence by allowing institutions who score highly in TEF to charge higher fees
+In HE contexts, such experience and knowledge is highly beneficial.
+Firstly, regarding pedagogy, a PGCert assists with course design and delivery, and institutions ‘value skills and achievements in relation to education and pedagogy alongside research outputs’ (Fung et al., 2017, p.10).
+However, it cannot give the experience for lecturers to contextualize their teaching (Lamb et al., 2010, Gainsburg, 2015, contra UKgov, 2015, Johnson, 2015).
+Industry experience gives lecturers anecdotes and narratives to share with students about workplace realities (Broome and Peirce, 1997; Gainsburg, 2015), and garners them respect from students (Christensen and Erno-Kjolhede, 2011).
+Such lecturers can act as ‘role models’ and social conduits to the realities of practice, softening the transitionary ‘shock’ to working life and are aware of the ethics of industrial professional practice (Singh, 1992; Kamp, 2014; RICS, 2015a).
+They can ‘prime’ learners for what they may confront (Gainsburg, 2015) and are much more than ‘disciplinary connoisseurs’ simply transmitting knowledge to students (Henard and Roseveare 2012).
+Arguably, teaching and learning strategists would prioritise such knowledge and skills, and do readily endeavour to imbue employability attributes, but also help ‘students to transition from the identity of a student towards that of a graduate worker and citizen’ (Artess et al., 2016, p.7) Indeed, these factors have recently been highlighted in the government Higher Education Bill incorporating a Teaching Excellence Framework (TEF) that claims to prioritise employability, student satisfaction, and embedded skills (Parliament, 2017).